catbird-clue/Gem-Cloud-CLI-GCC-/README.md

 ## Core Features

 *   **Project Upload:** Upload your entire project folder to provide the AI with full context of your codebase.
-*   **Interactive Chat:** Communicate with Gemini to ask questions, request code changes, refactor components, or generate new features.
+*   **Interactive Chat:** Communicate with Gemini to ask questions, request code changes, or generate new features.
+You can attach files directly to a prompt for one-off questions, stop generation at any time, and see the AI's real-time "thoughts" as it works.
-*   **File Management:** The AI can propose changes directly to your files.
+*   **File Management:** The AI can propose creating new files or modifying existing ones.
 You can review these changes in a user-friendly diff format and apply them with a single click.
 *   **Workspaces (Project Snapshots):** Save your entire set of uploaded files as a named "workspace".
-This allows you to quickly reload a complete project snapshot in a future session with a single click.
-Workspaces are stored securely and reliably in your browser's **IndexedDB**, a robust database designed for this purpose (it is **not** the less reliable Local Storage).
+This allows you to quickly reload a complete project snapshot in a future session.
+Workspaces are stored securely and reliably in your browser's **IndexedDB**.
 *   **Persistent Memory System:** The AI utilizes a two-part memory system stored as files within your project, ensuring context is never lost between sessions.
+*   **Chat Export:** Save your entire conversation, including code changes, to a local Markdown file for your records.

 ---